Mailgun logo

 How does Mailgun compare to alternatives?

-Mailgun is one of the strongest options in the developer tools category.
-See our full Mailgun alternatives comparison to evaluate it against Algolia and Twilio.
+Mailgun is one of the strongest options in the developer & it category.
+See our full Mailgun alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Mailgun startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers Mailgun deal gives you Free Trial — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Mailgun deal gives you Free Trial, verified, free to claim, and takes minutes to activate.

 Ready to try Mailgun?